QuarkChain/L2Bridge/backend/README.md

 If the users' deposit is expired, they can refund their token from the source L2 contract.
 The risk is if the order has been taken on destination L2 but the claim hash has not relayed to source L2, the LP will lose his money.
 ### What should I do to prevent my order from expired?
 First of all, you can choose to take those orders with a validity period long enough.
 When users deposit, the contract requires an expiration of longer than 8 days.
 Considering the challenge period is 7 days, when you claim an order that will be expired in 8 days, there is at most 24 hours buffer to handle the hash relay and withdraw transactions, etc. `CLAIM_TIME_BUFFER` in .env allows you to place a safe margin in addition to the challenge period before claiming an order.
 Most importantly, you should start the procedure of relaying the hash head early enough after claiming.
-One choice is to sync each order automatically as soon as claimed.
-The default mode `yarn start` will do that for you.
-See [more](#what-should-i-know-before-starting-the-default-mode-service) for this mode.
+One choice is to sync each order automatically as soon as claimed. `SYNC_INTERVAL` plays an important role here.
+See [more](#how-should-i-manage-the-sync-service) for more detail.
 Finally, you'd better keep an eye on the status of your pending orders, and take extra actions if needed.
 The `yarn status` command is what you need here.
-### What should I know before starting the default mode service?
+### How should I manage the sync service?
-The `yarn start` mode will sync each claim hash head from the destination chain to the source chain till withdrawal, which is a total of 3 to 4 transactions including the withdraw transaction on the source chain.
+The sync service will relay each claim hash head from the destination chain to the source chain till withdrawal, which is a total of 3 to 4 transactions including the withdraw transaction on the source chain.
+You can control the frequency of the declare operation which starts the sync procedure by `SYNC_INTERVAL`.
+If `SYNC_INTERVAL` is set to -1, you will not sync your claims actively.
+There is a possibility that you can still get your funds back while other LP does sync and withdrawals and this could be the most gas-efficient strategy.
+If nobody else does so, there could be a risk your claim will be expired.
+As an option, you can sync manually with `yarn sync` to sync only the latest count later in a proper time.
-This is working well if there are not many orders, or the orders are spread widely in time.
+If `SYNC_INTERVAL` is set to 0, each claim will be declared immediately after a claim.
+This mode will work if there are not many orders, or if the orders are spread widely in time.
 However, if orders are taken much frequently, the sync/withdraw transactions for each order are not only gas consuming, but unnecessary.
 See [here](#can-i-withdraw-multiple-orders-in-one-transaction) for more detail.
+Ideally, you can set `SYNC_INTERVAL` to a proper value in seconds so that the sync service only declares the latest claim periodically, and you can balance your gas cost and expiration risk.
 ### Can I withdraw multiple orders in one transaction?
 Yes.
 For example, if the hash of claim count 6 is relayed to the source chain, while the hash of count 4 is still on the way and count 3 has already been withdrawn, the contract can be called to withdraw all funds of claims from 4 to 6.
 In the script implementation, once a claim hash relay is done, a withdraw transaction will be sent for the corresponding claim count, and all relay procedures with a smaller count number will be canceled if the withdrawal is successful.